 1. Kairo (heating pads)

-Kairo are heating pads that can warm up your hands and feed from the cold.
+Kairo are heating pads that can warm up your hands and feet from the cold.
 In Japan you can purchase these at any convenience store or supermarket.
 The above photo is an example of a kairo pack.
 Of course you can already purchase them beforehand, but it’s not necessary.

 2. Insulated jacket